U.S. business schools embrace 'fintech' as students clamor for courses

 Those involved with the programs said learning about fintech can help students' careers, whether they join traditional Wall Street firms or launch their own companies.
 They said it has also helped attract high-quality students.

-One Wharton student, David Gogel, enrolled after developing an interest in fintech while working at American International Group Inc (AIG.N).
-He is now co-president of the FinTech Club, one of the largest professional organizations at the school, with 260 members.
+One Wharton student, David Gogel, enrolled after developing an interest in fintech while working at American International Group Inc. He is now co-president of the FinTech Club, one of the largest professional organizations at the school, with 260 members.

 "Part of the reason I chose Wharton was because of its investment in fintech," he said in an interview.